Quantum physics informed neural networks for multi-variable partial differential equations: Acknowledgements

 \section{Acknowledgements}

 The authors also acknowledge support from the Qxtreme project funded by the Partenariato Esteso FAIR (grant N. J33C22002830006).
 GP and EP gratefully thank Thales Alenia Space Italia for supporting a PhD grant.
+The authors thank Marco Sampietro and Giorgio Ferrari for the fruitful discussion about the power consumption of optical devices.
+EP gratefully thanks Xanadu for having granted access to X8 hardware.
+The authors thank Dario Chemoli for the support in calculating the photon distribution in ideal conditions.